JulioJu/aspnetScholarProject/README.md

 * Investigate Lazy Loading (needs Entity Framework > 2.2) or load not all properties of an Entity

+* When nothing is edited, we have a message "AbstractEntity 1 Edited" when we click in button Edited in "Customer/Edited"

 <!-- vim:sw=2:ts=2:et:fileformat=dos
 -->